N6REJ/Bears-ADA-Clock/README.md

 - **Clean Uninstall**: Complete removal of all files and registry entries
 - **Shared Runtime**: Benefits from shared .NET runtime (faster startup, security updates)

+## Logs

+Where to find the log file(s):
+- Primary: %LocalAppData%\BearsAdaClock\logs\ada-clock.log
+- Fallback (if LocalAppData is unavailable): %TEMP%\ada-clock.log

+Quick access:
+- Right-click the clock and choose "Show Logs Folder" to open the exact folder the app is using.

+Notes:
+- On startup, the app writes an entry like "Logger path in use: C:\\Users\\<You>\\AppData\\Local\\BearsAdaClock\\logs\\ada-clock.log" near the top of the log.
+This confirms the active path after any reinstall or Windows restart.

+What gets logged:
+- App lifecycle: startup, activation, exit
+- Window: construction, loaded, content rendered, positioning decisions
+- Settings: load/save, upgrade, apply
+- Context menu: open state, Start with Windows toggle
+- Registry operations for autostart (Run and StartupApproved keys)
+- Unhandled exceptions from AppDomain, Dispatcher, and TaskScheduler

+Log rotation:
+- The log file automatically rotates at ~1 MB into timestamped archives, keeping the current file small.

+Troubleshooting startup visibility:
+- If Windows shows the app in Startup Apps but no UI appears, check the log around "App.OnStartup" and "MainWindow constructor" entries for errors or immediate shutdown.

 ## Usage

 ### Basic Operation